Elvric/ClassNotes/Winter2018/Comp421.md

 After new page is loaded we set the pin counter to 1. \
 Counter could be more than 1. \
 After we are done with the operations we decrement the counter and set the dirty bit if the page has been modified. \
-Hence the only time we load a pages we check that the pin counter is at 0 and then check the dirty bit.
+Hence when we load a new page but there is no space we check that the pin counter of the page we want to remove is at 0 and then check the dirty bit.

 ## DBMS vs OS File System
 ### Why not use OS?